lpalbou/DigitalArticle/data/README.md

 # Data Directory

-This directory contains datasets available for analysis in the reverse notebook.
+This directory contains datasets available for analysis in the Digital Article.

 ## Available Datasets